spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 <img width="411" alt="MapReduceVsSpark" src="https://user-images.githubusercontent.com/22542670/30010978-a1d0d456-9151-11e7-939a-8ed383cffab1.png">

-We will section this blog in 2 parts:
+We will section this blog in 3 parts:
 1. **Cons of MapReduce as motivation for Spark**
+    1.1 Look at the drawbacks of MapReduce
+    1.2 How Spark addressed them
 2. **How Spark works**
+    2.1 Behind the scenes of a spark application running in cluster
+3. **Appendix**
+    3.1 MapReduce computation Engine in a Nutshell.
+    3.2 Look at other attempts like Corona done to make up for the downsides of MapReduce Engine.

 ## 1. Cons of Map-Reduce as motivation for Spark

-One can say that Spark has taken 1:1 motivation from the cons of MapReduce computation system.
-Let’s see the cons of MapReduce and how Spark addressed it in detail.
-(Please refer to Appendix section below if you want to know how MapReduce works in a nutshell)
+One can say that Spark has taken 1:1 motivation from the downsides of MapReduce computation system.
+Let’s see the drawbacks of MapReduce computation engine and how Spark addressed them:

-### 1.1 Cons of MapReduce

 1. **Parallelism via processes:**
     - *MapReduce:* MapReduce doesn’t run Map and Reduce jobs as threads.
 They are processes which are heavyweight compared to threads.